-- You could work continuously for up to 4 weeks, including weekends, while you are training the owner and dog together.
+- You may have to spend nights away from home, including weekends, while you are training the owner and dog together.

 - You will have to travel to visit owners at their homes and workplaces.

-- A lot of your work would be outdoors, sometimes in bad weather.
+- Some of your work would be outdoors, sometimes in bad weather.

 LMI data powered by LMI for All